AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ### Search redirects

 A search redirect allows you to automatically redirect users from a search query to a specific page.
-This can be particularly useful for improving user experience and guiding customers to the most relevant content, such as a product page, category, landing page, or a tailored set of search results.
+Search redirects can improve user experience and guide customers to the most relevant content, such as a product page, category, landing page, or a tailored set of search results.
 Search redirects help streamline the shopping experience and ensure that users find what they are looking for quickly and efficiently.

 Recommended use cases for setting up search redirects: